-A command and control center is a vital part of any company that maintains reliable service.
+A command and control center - also called a network operations center (NOC) - is a vital part of any company that maintains reliable service.
 This is especially true if the company operates 24/7/365 or covers a geographic area more than 70 miles in diameter.
-It is in the command control center that important decisions are made regarding the status and performance of the equipment that keeps your customers happy and the money flowing.
+It is in the command control center that important decisions are made in real-time regarding the infrastructure management, status and performance of the equipment that keeps your customers happy and the money flowing.

 These decisions help protect your equipment and provide reliable service to your customers.
 Today's customers are expecting ever shorter response times to incidents.
 Today's operations are requiring the command center to play a larger role in facility access and security.

-- Make sure each company has a range of solutions.
-If a company doesn't have a low end solution, you can pretty much bet that your application will be more advanced than you expected and need a much more 'powerful' tool than you imagined.
-If a company doesn't have a high end solution, an initial low cost can mask a sizable upgrade down the road.
+If a company doesn't have a low-end solution for their infrastructure management services, you can pretty much bet that your application will be more advanced than you expected and need a much more 'powerful' tool than you imagined.
+If a company doesn't have a high-end solution, an initial low cost can mask a sizable upgrade down the road.

-- Module costs can be murder.
 A big advantage of modular systems is that you don't buy more than you need.
-The danger of modular systems is that the core system functionality is so small that you can't seem to get anything done withour an additional module.
-Everytime you introduce a new piece of eqiupment or cross some threshhold count or want to implement some new report, ka-ching... you need another module.
+The danger of modular systems is that the core system functionality is so small that you can't seem to get anything done without an additional module.
+Every time you introduce a new piece of equipment or cross some threshold count or want to implement some new report, ka-ching... you need another module.
 Pretty soon the module cost becomes as much or more than the base cost and continues to grow as you do.

-- Avoid the equipment trap. involved in separate status interfaces for each class of equipment.
+Equipment trap involves separate status interfaces for each class of equipment.
 When provisioning, you clearly need to be trained on multiple versions (including the always latest) of equipment.
-But day-to-day status monitoring should not require training for every equipment class or new version you manage.
-Eliminating this unnecessary training can easily save in excess of $100K.
+But day-to-day status network monitoring should not require training for every equipment class or new version you manage.
+Removing this unnecessary training can easily save in excess of $100K.